 Why is that question important?
-Because, at the end of the day, you’re not writing for search engines; you’re writing for people.
+Because you’re not writing for search engines; you’re writing for people.
 Google and other search engines cater to users, not content creators.
-We all want our websites and businesses to perform well on search engines, and writing easily-read content is the first step to take.
+Nevertheless, we all want our websites and businesses to perform well on search engines, and writing easily-read content is the first step.

-But, that begs the question: How?
+But that begs the question: How?
 Well, there are several answers to that question.
-Let’s talk about your options a little bit.
+So, let’s talk about your options a little bit.

 Option 1 – Read Your Content Out Loud

 Always read your content out loud to yourself.
-We’ve listed this as an option, but it is really the first step towards creating any piece of written content.
+This is an option, but it is the first step toward creating written content.
 But why is it important?

-Reading your content out loud to yourself helps prevent your brain from correcting errors, tense, and style.
+Reading your content aloud to yourself helps prevent your brain from correcting errors, tense, and style.
 We could go on about this for a while, but Forbes pretty much summed it up with this:

-“Reading out loud helps us process our content as humans, not just as writers.
-It’s also the best way to make sure your website copy is written in your company’s voice.” – Kate Kiefer Lee, To Write Like A Human, Read Your Work Out Loud, Forbes.
+“Reading aloud helps us process our content like humans, not just writers.
+It’s also the best way to ensure your website copy is written in your company’s voice.” – Kate Kiefer Lee, To Write Like A Human, Read Your Work Out Loud, Forbes.

 Option 2 – Have Others Read It, Too

-Again, this option is honestly more like step 2 of writing good copy.
-In fact, we’d say that every option listed in this post is 100% necessary.
+Again, this option is like step 2 of writing a good copy.
+We’d say that every option listed in this post is 100% necessary.

-After you’ve read your piece aloud to yourself, and have finished correcting any errors you find, ask others to read it.
+After you’ve read your piece aloud and finished correcting any errors you find, ask others to read it.
 The more people who read your stuff, the better.
 But why?

-As with reading aloud to yourself, having others read your content helps make sure that you sound human.
-It also helps make sure that your copy uses your company’s style, voice, and overall language.
-Having others read your copy also helps find any grammatical and spelling errors that you might have missed on your own.
+As with reading aloud to yourself, having others read your content helps make sure you sound human.
+It also helps ensure your copy uses your company’s style, voice, and overall language.
+Having others read your document also helps find any grammatical and spelling errors you might have missed.

 Option 3 – Use Online Tools and Software to Check Readability

-The easiest option listed here is to use online tools and software to check for readability.
-There are several different options for readability checking software out there.
+The easiest option is to use online tools and software to check for readability.
+There are several different options for readability-checking software out there.
 Some of the better ones are:

 - WebFX Readability Test Tool